dikdom/Amiga-External-Floppy-Adapter/README.md

 - Couldn't find straight floppy power connector and didn't want to mount a simple 1x4 pinheader (I wanted to avoid the accidental reverse connection), so I soldered the power cable directly to the PCB.
 That is also not safe as the cable can break after a few bending.
 (I used hotglue to protect cable from bending and breaking - but that is pretty ugly).
+- 74LS00 is not open collector output logic, so having two of these modules fully populated with SMDs is probably not a good idea.
+72LS00(74HCT00) should be replaced with a 74LS03 (same pinout, opencollector output).
+THIS NEEDS TO BE TESTED!

 Other plans for the future:
 - I would remove the passthrough connector and attach a simple second floppy connector for DF2.
 I guess there are enough logical gates available for DF2 onboard.